urbit/docs/tutorials/hoon/async-monad.md

 template = "doc.html"
 +++

 Gall apps can be difficult to understand and simple ones often don't need the full complexity available when writing standard Gall apps.
-To that end, the `tapp` library implements the "async monad" which is more accurately described as a transitional IO monad.
+To that end, the `tapp` library implements the "async monad" which is more accurately described as a transactional IO monad.
 If you're not familiar with monads, don't worry as that understanding will not be necessary to use the `tapp` library.

 The following code is from `app/example-tapp-fetch.hoon` Much of this file should already be pretty readable, particularly given the comments in it, so we'll focus here on specific parts of the file rather than a full walkthrough.
 This app is intended to get the top comment of the top ten stories on Hacker News.